nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 other genres would be "performative metaphor" or "non-parodic irony" of which the present study's object may conflict or cohere in meaning.

+an "api storytelling" should tell us a narrative and its constituency; i.e., narrativization. it's not all and only "conceptual metaphor" or "conduit metaphor" as the industry would lead one to think. echo, irony, metonym, metaphor, analogy, anaphor; i.e., *To speak ironically*, *To speak figuratively*, *To speak echoically*, *To speak synechdochically*, *To speak anaphorically*, *To speak literally*, *To speak analogically*, etc.

 #### interactability

 patalysis (catopticonic analysis, dualysis, etc.). *patalyzability*.